ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

   </tr>
 </table>

+The Scratch client for the current tab (`scratch-www` or `scratchr2`).
-Currently, the Scratch community website has 2 working clients used throughout the site, one React based and another jQuery based.
-This getter allows addons to change your behavior depending on the version of the current page.
+The Scratch community website has 2 working clients used throughout the site.
-Returns either `"scratch-www"` (React based), `"scratchr2"` (jQuery based) or `null`.
+`scratch-www` is React/Redux based and client side rendered.
+This client is the one used in the homepage.
+`scratchr2` is Django/jQuery/Backbone.js based and mostly server side rendered.
+This client is the one used in profile pages.

 ### addon.tab.editorMode
 <table>